About Tom Holding

-His workshops and instruction are geared to the pace of the attendee.
+My workshops and instruction are geared to the pace of the attendee.

-His goal is to put you at the right place, at the right time, and at the right
+My goal is to put you at the right place, at the right time, and at the right

 with you so you can have the same experiences and grow your photography.

-After a 35 year career in pharmaceutical packaging and a second career in Racing Operations & Security, he is now retired from the corporate world and is able to expand on his photographic endeavors.
-During his corporate time, he still found time to lead field trips for PSV and others, including week long trips to Maine, West Virginia, and the Smokey Mountains, among many other weekend trips.
+After a 35 year career in pharmaceutical packaging and a second career in Racing Operations & Security, I am now retired from the corporate world and am able to expand on my photographic endeavors.
+During my corporate time, I found time to lead field trips for PSV and others, including week long trips to Maine, West Virginia, and the Smokey Mountains, among many other weekend trips.

 After conversion to the digital age, diligent time and effort have been spent honing my craft.
 I am

 actively engaged in location photography, and teaching/leading other photographers.
 Since the corporate retirement, I allocate a significant time investment to the planning, research, and details in order to bring outstanding workshop locations and experiences.
 This allows others to significantly enhance their photographic journey.
 I am well organized, and my style of leadership is of the